 Ah, if only there were such a thing when it came to job search.
 Alas, there isn’t.

-From time to time I see “Requests for Assistance” in our newsletter asking about the various “blood suckers,” who claim to provide variations on outplacement.
-I also get emails about these folks.
+From time to time I get emails asking about the various “blood suckers,” who claim to provide variations on outplacement.
 They profess to be able to do either mass mailings, mass emailings or the ability to teach you how to leap over tall buildings in a single bound.
 (Yes, even at your age.
 But, I think they catapult you.
 You don’t actually leap.)

 Whatever happened to “If it’s too good to be true, it probably isn’t?”
 Have all of you hard nosed and hard headed finance types softened up a bit on me?
 Please leave your wallet at home if you decide to talk to any of these folks, or at least don’t put a blank check in it for use during the sales pitch they are going to give you.

 Everyone should go through outplacement at least once.
 Many of the skills you learn are invaluable in your search.
 And, I know it is hard for many of you to ask for favors from those you know, to in effect provide you with outplacement services for free.
 Please get over it.

 The greatest resource all of you have IS The FENG.
 As one of our chapter chairs was once heard to say when asked about these firms: “What I would suggest to you is that you have at your fingertips a career counseling, job lead publishing and resume critique service that is the best in the nation and is tailored EXACTLY to your background as a senior financial executive.
 The name of the organization is, of course, The FENG.
 And, the fee they charge simply cannot be beat.
 What can be better than FREE, right?”
 (Voluntary donations are accepted.)